Call for Session Proposals

 Proposal format

 The conference session proposal form is divided into 5 sections.
 You may go back to edit your responses after you have submitted.
-All session proposals will be reviewed after July 11, 2025.
-We suggest you make your final edits to your proposal no later than the deadline, July 11, 2025.
-We reserve the right to extend the proposal deadline and adjust the selection schedule if the Selection Committee deems necessary.
+All session proposals will be reviewed after July 10, 2026.
+We suggest you make your final edits to your proposal no later than the deadline, August 24, 2026.
+We reserve the right to extend the proposal deadline and adjust the selection schedule if the Selection Committee deems it necessary.

 Section 1: Primary Contact Information – Please provide the contact details for the individual who will serve as the main point of contact for this presentation.
 This person will be notified of any important updates or sudden changes to the program schedule (e.g., room location, date, or time adjustments).
 This ensures we can reach you promptly with any time-sensitive updates related to your session.